4. Session tracking

 }

-// track response
+// follow-up response

-if(response.equals("")) break;
+if(réponse.equals("")) break;

 if (JSESSIONID.equals("")){

-// We found the cookie
+// we found the cookie

 }